 The Frontend Tech Stack

-The frontend is the user’s side, this is the interface that enables the user to interact with the program.
-Its primary purpose is the provision of access, convenience, a pleasuring user experience, call to actions, and events.
+The frontend is the user’s side; this is the interface that enables the user to interact with the program.
+Its primary purpose is the provision of access, convenience, a pleasing user experience, call to actions, and events.

-There is a lengthy list of technologies that can be employed for both mobile and web frontend development.
+There is a lengthy list of technology stacks that can be employed for both mobile and web frontend development.
 In general, they all relate to the combinational use of HTML, CSS, JavaScript, and other technologies directly or indirectly.
 Hence, we will focus only on the main ones.

 For Web

 HyperText Markup Language (HTML) is used for building and placing content.
-All the positioning and order of page contents is done by this language.
+All the positioning and order of page contents are done by this language.

 Cascading Style Sheets (CSS) is for the objectification and representation of content materials.
 Mostly it involves the application of fonts, colors, layout characteristics, background contents, and so on.